andrewluetgers/ngEventRegistry/README.md

 an argSpec is a function that validates its input and returns a valid arg that will be provided to the event handler.
-Arrays of argSpec functions are supported if different functions are needed per arg, otherwise you can use the i arg provided to the argSpec function to determine what argument is being provided this function should throw an error if the provided value is unexpected
+Arrays of argSpec functions are supported if different functions are needed per arg, otherwise you can use the i argument provided to the argSpec function to determine what argument is being provided.
+This function should throw an error if the provided value is unexpected.

-### usage: register app events
+### usage
+see examples folder for more

+	// this is completely contrived to demonstrate functionality not a real use case, sorry.

+	angular.module("myApp", ["ngEventRegistry", "myModule"])
+		.controller("myAppCtrl", function(onLoading, onMyNumberEvent, myNumberService) {

+			onLoading(function() {
+				console.log("loading event fired here are the args", arguments);
+			});

+			// here we can handle the numberEvent onMyNumberEvent(function(num) {
+				console.log("Should be a number -> " + num);
+			});

+			myNumberService(55);
+			myNumberService("foo");

+		});

-	angular.module("myModule", ["eventRegistry"])
+	angular.module("myModule", [])
 		.config(function(registerEvents) {

-			function numberOrNull(arg, i) {
-				return typeof arg == "number" ? arg : null
-			}

-			// define all app events here
+			// register events related to this module here in the config

+			// if you only provide names, validation will be pass-through registerEvents("loading", "anotherEvent");

+			// register multiple events with validation
 			registerEvents({
 				myNumberEvent:  numberOrNull, // this can be an array of functions, one for each arg passed in
 				anotherEvent:   registerEvents.passThrough
 			});

-			// if you only provide names as arguments validation will be pass-through registerEvents("testEvent", "anotherEvent");
+			// the event handler is provided the values returned by the validation functions
+			// how you deal with invalid inputs is up to you
+			// if input is bad you could fix it and return the right thing
+			// but ideally values are expected to be valid and you should throw an
+			// error and fix issues in the code as they arise. function numberOrNull(arg, i) {
+				if (isNaN(arg)) {
+					throw new TypeError("Expected number but saw " + arg);
+				}
+				return arg;
+			}
+		})
+		.factory("myNumberService", function(myNumberEvent, loading) {
+			return function(num) {
+				// now we can emit our number event setTimeout(function() {
+					myNumberEvent(num);
+				}, 1000);

+				loading("loading", "foo", "bar", num);
+			};
 		});

-	// Its best to declare and broadcast events from the same module
-	// lets imagin